Author: Tracy

 • The Apparition Phase (2020) by Will Maclean

-You’ve got to love a horror novel that begins with an action item list.
-And that’s exactly what Will Maclean’s The Apparition Phase (2020) does.
+You’ve got to love a horror novel that begins with an action item list, and that’s exactly what Will Maclean’s The Apparition Phase (2020) does.
 In the first chapter, the British narrator provides a neat inventory of what were–when he was a teen–his three favorite spirit photographs, each of which he says “will be instantly…

 Continue reading